Hongseoupyun/SneakersPickers-New-version-/README.md

 Live demo :https://sneakerspickers.herokuapp.com/

-SnekersPickers is a trading platform app that users can trade their shoes.
+SnekersPickers is a trading platform app where users can trade their shoes.

-The sneakers scence has been grown so big, and there are many people who constantly resell their old sneakers to buy another sneakers.
+The sneakers scence has grown so big, and many people constantly resell their old sneakers to buy other sneakers.

-The sneakersPickers may help those people in reducing process of reselling their sneakers and buy another sneakers.
+The sneakersPickers may help those people reduce the process of reselling their sneakers and buying other sneakers.
 They can now stop reselling shoes but can trade instead..!

 ## Users Story